w3c/specberus/README.md

 - Optional `additionalMetadata` property, which performs additional checks (e.g. errata URL)
 - No `profile` or `validation` properties (this method can be used to _determine_ profile)

-The resolved object may include up to 20 properties described below:
+The resolved object's `metadata` property points to an object with up to 20 properties, described below:

 - `profile`
 - `title`: The (possible) title of the document